 We can’t all afford to call a plumber for every small plumbing issue.
 Therefore, it pays to know a few plumbing basics.

 What to do in case of a plumbing emergency

-Do you know the location of your stopcock?
-(Do you know what a stopcock is?)
+Do you know the location of your shutoff valve?
+(Do you know what a shutoff valve is?)

-A stopcock (tap) turns off the water supply, either to your home or to a fitting in the home.
-The main stopcock is located on the property boundary at the water meter or where the water supply enters your home.
+A shutoff valve (stopcock) turns off the water supply, either to your home or to a fitting in the home.
+In addition, look for the main shutoff valve on the property boundary at the water meter or where the water supply enters your home.
 Turn this off in the event of a plumbing emergency.

-Keep the area around the stopcock clean, for ease of access.
-Grease the stopcock from time to time to ensure that it does not seize up.
+Keep the area around the shutoff valve clean, for ease of access.
+Grease the shutoff valve from time to time to ensure that it does not seize up.

 Blockages in the home